Casey Matthews

-Casey Christopher Matthews (born January 16, 1989) is a former American football linebacker.
-He was drafted by the Philadelphia Eagles in the fourth round of the 2011 NFL Draft.
-He played college football at Oregon.
+Casey Christopher Matthews (born January 16, 1989) is an American former professional football linebacker who played four seasons in the National Football League (NFL).
+He played college football for the Oregon Ducks and was selected by the Philadelphia Eagles in the fourth round of the 2011 NFL draft.
 He is the brother of Clay Matthews III.

-High school career
+Early life

 Matthews attended Oaks Christian School in Westlake Village, California, where he played for the Oaks Christian Lions high school football team.
 During his junior year, he recorded 132 tackles and four quarterback sacks.
 As a senior, he recorded 158 tackles, ten sacks, and two interceptions.
-The Oak Christian Lions posted a 15-0 record as the California Interscholastic Federation (CIF) Division III state champions and finished as the sixth-ranked team in the USA Today national rankings.
+The Oaks Christian Lions posted a 15–0 record as the California Interscholastic Federation (CIF) Division III state champions and finished as the sixth-ranked team in the USA Today national rankings.
 As both a junior and senior, Matthews was named an all-Tri Valley League player, defensive player of the year, and all-county player.

 Considered a three-star recruit by Rivals.com, Matthews was listed as the No. 17 inside linebacker in the nation in 2007.
 He chose Oregon over offers from Arizona State, California, Colorado, Georgia Tech and Ole Miss.

 College career

 Matthews attended the University of Oregon where he studied economics.
-As a true freshman in 2007, Matthews saw action in the first 11 games including one start against Arizona.
+As a true freshman in 2007, Matthews saw action in the first 11 games including one start against the Arizona Wildcats.
 He recorded 18 tackles including 11 solo.
-After suffering a shoulder injury late in the season, he did not play in the game against Oregon State or in the 2007 Sun Bowl.
+After suffering a shoulder injury late in the season, he did not play in the game against the Oregon State Beavers or in the 2007 Sun Bowl.

-In 2008 he played in all 13 games and recorded 67 tackles, including 13 tackles for loss and two sacks.
-Matthews compiled a career-high of nine tackles three times, against California, Stanford, and Oklahoma State.
+In 2008, he played in all 13 games and recorded 67 tackles, including 13 tackles for loss and two sacks.
+Matthews compiled a career-high of nine tackles three times, against the California Golden Bears, the Stanford Cardinal, and the Oklahoma State Cowboys.
 He finished as the team's sixth-leading tackler and third in terms of tackles for loss, with 13.0 for 44 yards.
 College Football News included him among their "120 Players To Know" and wrote that he is "fundamentally sound, he diagnoses plays well and has a knack for filling the proper lane, a couple of keys to being a successful inside linebacker."
-Matthews participated in the 2011 BCS National Championship Game, where Oregon lost to Auburn, 22–19.
+Matthews participated in the 2011 BCS National Championship Game, where Oregon lost to the Auburn Tigers, 22–19.
 Matthews recorded a forced fumble against Heisman Trophy winner, Cam Newton, which led to a game-tying score late in the fourth quarter.

 Matthews finished his college career at the University of Oregon with 50 games played, 245 tackles, nine sacks and four interceptions.

 Professional career

 Pre-draft

-Matthews was projected to be drafted in the fourth round of the 2011 NFL Draft.
+Matthews was projected to be drafted in the fourth round of the 2011 NFL draft.